-The knee fat pad, or infra-patellar fat pad, is a soft tissue structure on either sides of patella just below and under the patella and between the knee bones.
+The knee fat pad, or infra-patellar fat pad, is a soft tissue structure on either side of the patella just below and under the patella and between the knee bones.
 Because the fat pad is highly innervated it is considered one of the most sensitive structures in the knee.

-Fat pad easily gets irritated and can be a great source of knee pain and discomfort.
-Since the fat sits just below the knee cap, if there are problems with the kneecap alignment it can cause pinching or “impingement” on the fat pad.
+The fat pad easily gets irritated and can be a great source of knee pain and discomfort.
+Since the fat sits just below the knee cap, if there are problems with the kneecap alignment it can cause pinching or ‘Impingement’ on the fat pad.
 Fat pad syndrome is also known as Hoffa’s Syndrome.

 - Tightness in quadriceps muscle

 - Genu Recurvatum (excessive extension of the knee)

 - Osteoarthritis in the knee predisposes to fat pad syndrome

 - Hardened fat pad due to scarring and subsequent fibrosis.

 Fat Pad Impingement, also called Hoffa’s Syndrome includes the following symptoms :

 - Pain in the front of the knee

 - Pain while straightening the knee